 Near where I grew up there’s a reservoir which until I’d moved away I had always thought of as a swamp.
 I don’t think I was ever told otherwise.
 Old men fish there, some with their children, standing on the side of one-lane roads in rubber waders and sunglasses holding their reels and watching for cruisers or just civilians who might veer too far to one side of the road.
 License?
 I’m sorry officer, I thought this was America.
 The sort of men who laugh with a soft ‘w’ at the end of each breath.

 When the sun sets it does so early, behind a wall of grey barked growth and pillars of bled animals strung up between trees with No Trespassing signs posted to them.
 Everything stays quiet.
 This is how families are fed.
 Piety manifests in a puddle below a slit in the skin of a leg, the tearing sound that reveals a white, milky skein giving way to what either means escape or sustenance.
 The purpose of your blood is to clot.
 Everyone stays quiet.

-At night I would climb the gas tank and the gutters, scraping my arms on the shingles and staring up at the stars between skeletal, leafless branches.
+At night I would climb the gas tank on the side of the house and hang from the gutters to get to the roof, scraping my arms on the shingles and staring up at the stars between skeletal, leafless branches.
 I would listen to music on a CD player that would sometimes fall from the pocket in my sweatshirt.
 Retrieval, restart.
 On the roof I would imagine tumbling from the top of the house in a ball, rolling up into a pile of broken pieces of spine on the ground with the back of my neck resting on one of the rocks comprising the wall between my parent’s property and the neighbor’s.
 Accidental always.

 It’s never been easy sleeping.